growwithsms/N2-Starter-Skin/readme.md

 ## Editing Templates/HTML
 All of the available template edits can be found in the "inc" folder.
 If you cannot make the edits you need you will need to use javascript to edit the DOM on page load and/or put in a request with Dave to enable the functionality needed.

+# Getting Started
+To use this skin, rename the folder to your desired name (typically the client's name) and move the renamed folder to "/assets/design/" on the server.
+Once complete, you will then be able to select the skin in the client's N2 portal.